 There’s no doubt about it!
-Starting school comes with a whole host of feelings at the best of times – excitement, curiosity and maybe a little bit of worry – for us and our little ones!
-Add to that the fact that we’re still in the midst of a global pandemic and it’s fair to say that these feelings may well be heightened!
+Starting school comes with a whole host of feelings at the best of times – excitement, curiosity, and maybe a little bit of worry – for us and our little ones!
+Add to that the fact that we’ve been recovering from a global pandemic and it’s fair to say that these feelings may well be heightened!
 So, here are my top five tips to help you best support your kiddie and ensure they thrive through this transition.

 1. Encourage them to express their feelings

 Even if your child seems ‘OK’ with the idea of starting school, it is super important to create some time and space to ease out their feelings about it – whatever these may be!
 You may have a child who talks about their feelings naturally which is wonderful.
 If your child needs a little prompting, which is totally normal, here are some ways to help them:

 • Try pretend play – sometimes children find it easier to talk about how they feel when pretend playing.
 You can use Lego figures or any other characters to help here.
 Set up a scene which is ‘the first day of school’ and assign roles to the characters e.g. a parent or carer, a teacher, and a child.
 Then ask your child how they think each ‘character’ is feeling as they go into school on that first day.

 • Establish a dedicated space and time – ensure when you are asking your child about how they feel that there are no distractions.
 Life is busy, but if you can dedicate some calm time to this conversation your child will likely open up far more than if you’re both distracted by other things.

 • Motion releases emotion! – if your little one is reluctant to share their feelings, try going for a walk or bike ride and having the conversation as they are moving.
 This works wonders for some children!